dennisdevio/milestone-project-1/README.md

 -

 #### Fonts
--
+All fonts were taken from [Google Fonts](https://fonts.google.com/)

 #### Images
--
+All images were taken from [Unsplash](unsplash.com/)

 ### Wireframes
-My original idea was to make five wireframes, one for each of Bootstrap4's breakpoints but I felt it didn't make sense.
-After some consideration I changed it to three.
+My original idea was to make five wireframes and breakpoints but I felt it didn't make sense so after some consideration I changed it to three.
+At first I was going to use Balsamiq for the wireframes but I couldn't use it because it turned out it's not available on Linux which I am developing this project on.
+Therefor I decided to go with InVision instead.

 The wireframes for this website can be found [here](https://dennischmielewski323696.invisionapp.com/freehand/The-Golden-Pretzel-XozP370FD)

 ## Features
+The website is built with several sections on one page.

+There's the cafe's logo at the top left corner and a navigation menu at the top right, and below that there's an about section describing The Golden Pretzel's services.

+Further down there is a menu section with a two part menu - with drinks and foods.

+At the bottom their contact information and opening hours are listed aswell as links to their social media.

-Responsiveness across all device sizes
+The site features responsiveness across all device sizes.

 ### Existing Features
 -